liquidctl/liquidctl/docs/kraken-x3-z3-guide.md

 In addition to this, Kraken Z coolers restore the embedded fan controller that is missing from the current Kraken X models.

-The LCD screen cannot yet be controlled with liquidctl, but all other hardware capabilities are supported.

 ## Initialization